Cognisen

 97%

-Madrona's Karan Mehandru writes that AI companies now sell outcomes, not tools — and that this collapses the boundary between product and services.
+Madrona’s Karan Mehandru writes that AI companies now sell outcomes, not tools, collapsing the boundary between product and services.
 His key insight: in AI, services are often how the system learns, and the system learning is the moat.
 The human-in-the-loop phase is where defensibility is born, not a cost to be eliminated.
+J.P.
+Morgan draws a direct parallel to the late-1990s telecom fibre buildout.

 Part II